This post may contain affiliate links. Please read my disclosure policy.

 Fresh porcini mushrooms should not be cleaned underwater as they will absorb the water like a sponge.

-- To clean the Porcini use a mushroom brush and some kitchen towel.
+- To clean the Porcini use a mushroom brush and some kitchen towels.

 - Stir fry the chopped garlic with butter.